-PART 1 - EMPLOYEE INFORMATION (TO BE COMPLETED BY EMPLOYEE) Employee Number (if applicable): Name: Date of Birth: Address: Telephone: Home () Postal Code: Work () Supervisor name: Employee's Declaration and Consent for the Release of Med dical Information I, the undersigned, acknowledge that I occupy a Safety Critical I Position.
-I declare that the information that I have provided or will be provunderstand that if I knowingly have provided false information I including dismissal.
-Witness Signatu re of Candidate/Employee Date PART 2 - PHYSICIAN STATEMENT, INFORMATION fitness to work and constitutes a third party service.
-In completi questions regarding any component of this form, call the toll free Applicant's/Employee's Name I certify that the information which I have documented in this report is return that the information which i have documented Date of examination on which this report is based , to the best of my knowledge, contest. · Physician's Signature Physician's Name (Print): [] Family Physician/General Practitioner [] Certified Specialist in Address: - Talankana () City/Province: Postal Code: Telephone: () Fax : () The contents of this report are the property of the Railway Comp pany.
-The contents of this report are the property of the Railway Comp Reports may be sent by regular mail or courier to: pany.
-Reports may be sent by regular mail or courier to: pany.
-Reports may be sent by regular mail or courier to: FOR ASSISTANCE REGARDING ANY COMPONENT pany.
-Reports may be sent by regular mail or courier to: pany.
-Reports may be sent by regular mail or courier to: FOR ASSISTANCE REGARDING ANY COMPONENT pany.
+PART 1 - EMPLOYEE INFORMATION (TO BE COMPLETED BY EMPLOYEE) Employee Number (if applicable): Name: Date of Birth: bate of Bitti.
+Address: Talanhana Hana () Telephone: Home () Postal Code: Work () Supervisor name: Employee's Declaration and Consent for the Release of Medi cal Information I, the undersigned, acknowledge that I occupy a Safety Critical Pe osition.
+I declare that the information that I have provided or will be provided understand that if I knowingly have provided false information I mincluding dismissal.
+Witness Signatur e of Candidate/Employee Date PART 2 - PHYSICIAN STATEMENT, INFORMATIO This individual is suffering from epilepsy or from another seizure fitness to work and constitutes a third party service.
+In completing questions regarding any component of this form, call the toll free g this report, please be thorough and write legibly.
+If you have any Applicant's/Employee's Namein this report is, I certify that the information which I have documented to the best of my knowledge, correct.
+Date of examination on which this report is based Physician's Name (Print): Physician's Signature [] Certified Specialist in Address: City/Province: Postal Code: Telephone: () Fax: () The contents of this report are the property of the Railway Compa any.
+Reports may be sent by regular mail or courier to: Reports may be sent by regular mail or courier to: FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL TOLL FREE 1-xxx-xxx-xxxx